A New Approach

 Frieda Afary is an Iranian American socialist feminist activist, translator and writer.
 She is a public librarian in Los Angeles, where she runs philosophy and politics classes for the community including young women activists and scholars representing Black Lives Matter, Latina, queer and labour activists.

 'I do not know of any other book that so effectively explains socialist feminism and brings it into conversation with global social movements.
-At a time when feminism is under fire, Afary has given us a powerful teaching tool!'
+At a time when feminism is under fire, Afary has given us a powerful teaching tool!'- Rosemary Hennessy, author of 'Materialist Feminism and the Politics of Discourse'

 'A powerful critique of authoritarianism, capitalism, sexism, racism and other forms of tranny.
 Afary unpacks the complicated plethora of gender, race and class theories to show us the way toward a contemporary approach to socialist feminism that is revolutionary'- Romarilyn Ralston, Black feminist abolitionist and Executive Director of Project Rebound at California State Fullerton

 'I highly recommend this very readable yet highly rigorous retelling and refiguring of socialist feminism.
-Afary's claim that humanism is far more flexible than the version that was dismissed in the 1980s is provocative and compelling'- Judith Grant, former Emerita Professor at Ohio University in Athens and co-editor of 'New Political Science: A Journal of Politics and Culture'
+Afary's claim that humanism is far more flexible than the version that was dismissed in the 1980s is provocative and compelling'- Judith Grant, Emerita Professor at Ohio University in Athens

 'When many of us are feeling discouraged with the state of our countries and of the world, Frieda Afary's timely book shows the way to understanding, consciousness, and activism.
 This book can help prepare young people to improve societies.
 As the grandmother of two African-American females, I am profoundly grateful for this amazing volume'- Mary Elaine Hegland, Professor of Anthropology at Santa Clara University